 Oh boy, when this rifle got in the game it was an S tier by far.
 But the developers did a couple of rounds of nerfs, slowed the fire rate, removed the energy mag from it and now you have 4 shots in a 12 round magazine.
-I’ve decided to put it to an A-tier because it isn’t that good anymore and is quite situational like all snipers.
-However, A tier is still pretty good and don’t hesitate to pick it up if you feel confident.
+I've decided to put it to a B-tier because it isn't that good anymore and is quite situational like all snipers.

-Longbow used to be good, then bad, now it’s buffed again a little and I believe it deserves an A-tier spot.
-Overall a good sniper since the launch of the game.
-For an expert sniper, it’s much better than Charge Rifle since enemies can’t dodge and hide when you’re shooting at them, unlike Charge Rifle.
+Longbow is changing quickly with the buffs and nerfs.
+Overall a decent sniper since the launch of the game.
+For an expert sniper, it's much better than Charge Rifle since enemies can't dodge and hide when you're shooting at them, unlike Charge Rifle.
 A hit is a hit, and a headshot deals massive damage.